Application and registration

-- For participation in our Dutch for State Exam II course two steps need to be taken to complete your registration:
+For participation in our Dutch for State Exam II course three steps need to be taken to complete your registration:

 - If applicable: send us your DUO letter (subject: "U krijgt een lening) or bring it to the consultation hours.

 Please note that we cannot place you in this course if your registration has not been completed.